carter-thaxton/basics-of-c/01-hello-world/hello-world.md

 An `int` is a signed integer, but its size is actually not exactly specified by the C standard.
 It's typically 32-bits these days, but on small little microcontrollers, it can be 16 bits.

 The names used here are standard.  `argc` means "argument count".  `argv` means "argument vector".
-Every few years, and even in other programming cultures, someone tries to rename the ubiquitous `argv` to `args`, because that would just make sense, but it never catches on.  `main` is a special function name.
-If you name a function `main`, it will be the first thing in your program that gets executed.
+Every few years, and even in other programming cultures, someone tries to rename the ubiquitous `argv` to `args`, because that would just make sense, but it never seems to catch on.  `main` is a special function name.
+Whatever function is named `main` will be the first thing in your program to be executed.

-The open brace at the end of the line means we are starting the function definition.
+The opening brace at the end of the line means we are starting the function definition.

 ```